K3YOMI/AtmosphericX/README.md

 # ⛈️ What is AtmosphericX? <a name = "doc_introduction"></a>
-> AtmosphericX is a web application that uses the National Weather Service API to provide real-time weather alerts and outlooks.
-The application can be used by storm chasers, emergency management, and the general public to stay informed about severe weather.
-Please note that this application is still in development and may not be fully functional.
-Also please note that information provided by this application should not be used as the sole source of information for severe weather events.
-Always refer to the National Weather Service for the most accurate and up-to-date information or your NOAA Weather Radio.
+> AtmosphericX is a web application that utilizes the National Weather Service API to deliver real-time weather alerts and outlooks.
+The application caters to storm chasers, emergency management personnel, and the general public, enabling them to stay informed about severe weather conditions.
+It is important to note that this application is still in development and may not be fully functional.
+Additionally, users should be aware that the information provided by this application should not be relied upon as the sole source of information for severe weather events.
+It is always advisable to refer to the National Weather Service or your NOAA Weather Radio for the most accurate and up-to-date information.

 # ⛈️ Current features and future updates <a name = "doc_features"></a>